HevLfreis/sublime-boxy-theme/README.md

 For some reason the author of Boxy Theme for Sublime Text decided to remove all his projects from Guthub. <https://github.com/ihodev/sublime-boxy> repo has been deleted along with all it's forks, thanks to Github.
 I found `Boxy Theme.sublime-package` file in my `Installed Packages` dir on MacOS and put it's content here.

+Hey guys i installed this theme in my windows device successfully. download this theme as zip file. and extract in the folder of (open sublime and click preference and browse package -paste here and rename as "Boxy Theme". then open the folder just rename (schemes-> Themes). that's solve, now go and check the theme and color schemes in preference. it will work for you . enjoy :)

 ### Links:

 * Sublime Forum